catseye/Chrysoberyl/article/Texts.md

 *   file @ [catseye.tc](/modules/nanogenlab/generated/3×C(21,3)+2×C(215,2)=50000.md)

 *3×C(21,3)+2×C(215,2)=50000: The Novel*
-is a novel generated for [[NaNoGenMo 2014]].
+is a novel generated for NaNoGenMo 2014.
 The minimum word count for a NaNoGenMo novel is 50,000 words, and the question occurred: if one wanted to make a novel with *exactly* that many words using just combinations and/or permutations, what combinations should one pick?